-- prejudices around disability and special educational needs - prejudices around racism and xenophobia, including those that are directed towards religious groups and communities, for example antisemitism and Islamophobia, and those that are directed against Travellers, migrants, refugees and people seeking asylum - prejudices reflecting sexism and homophobia, biphobia and transphobia - prejudice which may be the precursor to radicalisation and extremism
+• prejudices around disability and special educational needs

+- prejudices around racism and xenophobia, including those that are directed towards religious groups and communities, for example antisemitism and Islamophobia, and those that are directed against Travellers, migrants, refugees and people seeking asylum - prejudices reflecting sexism and homophobia

-There is clear guidance for teachers defining how prejudice-related incidents should be identified, assessed, recorded and dealt with.
+There is guidance in the staff handbook on how prejudice-related incidents should be identified, assessed, recorded and dealt with.

 We take seriously our obligation to report regularly to the Local Authority (LA) about the numbers, types and seriousness of prejudice-related incidents at our school and how they are dealt with.
-We also draw on the support of Northumbria Police and partner organisations such as Show Racism the Red Card.